JoshPatlingrao/HTB-Intro-and-Intermediate-Network-Analysis/README.md

 ### 2.12 Strange HTTP Headers
 #### Notes
+Detection
+- Weird "Host" headers (e.g., Host: )
+- Unusual HTTP verbs (like using uncommon methods instead of just GET or POST)
+- Changed or odd User-Agent strings (which tell us what browser or tool is being used)

+Finding Strange Host Headers
+- Filter only HTTP requests and replies to narrow down the traffic
+- Exclude requests that use your real server's IP or domain.
+This helps identify suspicious or unusual Host headers
+  - Look for fake or suspicious hosts like
+    - 127.0.0.1 (the local loopback address)
+    - Admin
+    - Other unauthorized names

+Why
+- To trick the server by using different Host headers
+- To gain unauthorized access to protected parts of the site
+- Often uses tools like Burp Suite to modify these headers

+Defense
+- Make sure virtual hosts and access controls are properly configured
+- Keep web server software up to date to avoid known vulnerabilities

+Code 400s & Request Smuggling
+- 400 (Bad Request) Errors
+  - Can be clues that someone is trying to send malicious requests
+  - If HTTP stream of a 400 error is followed there might be strange request formatting from the client
+    - Sign of:
+      - HTTP Request Smuggling
+      - CRLF Injection (Carriage Return Line Feed)

+How
+- Craft one request that looks normal, but sneak in a second hidden request
+- If the server is misconfigured, it might process both requests, giving attackers access they shouldn't have
+  - Server’s configuration doesn't properly separate or validate incoming requests.
+- Review and harden server configuration to avoid these vulnerabilities.

+Apache Configuration
+- Watching for code 400s can give clear indication to adversarial actions during our traffic analysis efforts
+- Code 200 (success) response indicates attacker succeeded with attack

+Extra Notes
+- CVE-2023-25690

 #### Walkthrough
 Q1.
 Inspect the CRLF_and_host_header_manipulation.pcapng file, part of this module's resources, and enter the total number of HTTP packets with response code 400 as your answer.
 - Open Wireshark, and open CRLF_and_host_header_manipulation capture file